ecoisilva/AKDE_minireview/README.md

 -  **Step 4.** -- Feeding a movement model into the *home range estimator*;
 -  **Step 5.** -- Evaluating additional *biases*, applying *mitigation measures*.

 Click [here](https://ecoisilva.github.io/AKDE_minireview/code/AKDE_R-tutorial.html) for the tutorial as a GitHub page (or [here](files/SuppFile2_R-tutorial.pdf) as a .pdf file).
+The tutorial was generated with `R` version `4.2.3`, and `ctmm` version `1.1.1`.

 # Simulations:

 > To quantify the level of improvement offered by each mitigation measure and to explore the tradeoff between accuracy and computational cost, we performed a detailed simulation study.
-For more details, check our manuscript [here](https://www.biorxiv.org/).
+For more details, check our manuscript [here](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13786).

 ![Methods comparison - error and computational cost](files/methods-comparison.png)